-Tables 6-1 through 6-4 summarize some of the numerous funding sources available.
+Tables 6-1 through 6-4 list additional funding sources that have previously been made available to bicycle projects.
 Table 6-5 provides a summary of the funding sources along with eligible project types.

 Table 6-1: Federal Funding Sources